What Are Philadelphia's Must-See Touriest Attactions?

 Philadelphia's Top Tourist Attractions

-Equally a center for commerce, education, and culture, this city is always bubbling activity throughout the entire year.
-You can breathe liberty and happiness in the air of Philadelphia and discover life in every little detail you notice in the city and the countryside of this place with beautiful character.
+Equally a center for commerce, education, and culture, this city is always bubbling with activity throughout the year.
+You can breathe liberty and happiness in the air of Philadelphia and discover life in every little detail you notice in this place's city and the countryside with beautiful character.

 Independence Hall

-Known as the 'birthplace of USA,' as it is popularly referred to, Philadelphia's Independence Hall exudes a lot of historical charm and depth.
-The building was built in the Georgian style of architecture with a clock tower; the building oozes history in every single block.
+Known as the 'birthplace of the USA, ' Philadelphia's Independence Hall exudes historical charm and depth.
+It is built in the Georgian style with a clock tower and oozes history into every block.

-But this is where the Declaration of Independence was endorsed in the year 1776 by Thomas Jefferson, and The founding fathers brought about the Constitution of the United States in writing in the year 1787; Independence Hall stands as one of the most visited Philadelphia tourist attractions.
+But this is where Thomas Jefferson endorsed the Declaration of Independence in 1776, and the founding fathers wrote the Constitution of the United States in 1787; Independence Hall stands as one of the most visited Philadelphia tourist attractions.

-The assembly Room, the most significant of all chambers, is where George Washington was pronounced as the commander in chief of the Continental Army.
-You will find a massive statue of George Washington just outside the Independence Hall and plaques commemorating political greats like Abraham Lincoln and John F. Kennedy.
+The assembly Room, the most significant chamber, is where George Washington was pronounced commander in chief of the Continental Army.
+Just outside the Independence Hall, you will find a massive statue of George Washington and plaques commemorating political greats like Abraham Lincoln and John F. Kennedy.

 Elfreth's Alley

-Elfreth's Alley offers visitors a glimpse of the city during Colonial colonial times in the 1700s.
-Located between Arch and Race Streets, just off of 2nd Street, Elfreth's Alley is the oldest residential street in the United States.
+Elfreth's Alley offers visitors a glimpse of the city during colonial times in the 1700s.
+Located between Arch and Race Streets, just off of 2nd Street, it is the oldest residential Street in the United States.

 Narrow, cobbled streets are encompassed by simple brick homes built for Philadelphia's artisans and their families.
-On the Fete Days - a weekend in June when they remain open to the public visitors can take a tour of the homes.
+On the Fete Days, a weekend in June when the homes remain open to the public, visitors can tour them.

 Liberty Bell

-Located on Chestnut Street, the Liberty Bell is located between 5th and 6th Streets, directly across Independence Hall.
+The Liberty Bell is located on Chestnut Street, between 5th and 6th Streets, directly across Independence Hall.

-The bell is considered one of the most visited Philadelphia tourist attractions.
-Known for its historical significance, as it was tolled to call the locals during the Declaration on the outer skirts of the State House now Independence Hall.
+The bell is considered one of the most visited tourist attractions in Philadelphia.
+It is known for its historical significance, as it was tolled to call the locals during the Declaration on the outer skirts of the State House, now Independence Hall.

-The Liberty Bell, also referred to as the State House Bell until 1830, got its present name.
-Originally placed inside the Independence Hall before The bell was transferred to its current location of the glass pavilion.
-During the 1976 Bicentennial, the Liberty Bell draws a massive following of tourists.
+The Liberty Bell, also known as the State House Bell until 1830, got its present name.
+It was initially placed inside the Independence Hall before being transferred to its current location in the glass pavilion.
+During the 1976 Bicentennial, the Liberty Bell drew a massive following from tourists.
 With all its aura and charm, it pronounces the power of liberty to the core.

 Philadelphia Zoo

-Opened in 1874, the Philadelphia Zoo, situated near Fairmont Park, was established during the nation's first centenary celebration of independence.
-Home to thousands of animals and various other attractions, the zoo has first-rate facilities to let visitors come really close to the animals.
+Opened in 1874, the Philadelphia Zoo, near Fairmont Park, was established during the nation's first centenary celebration of independence.
+Home to thousands of animals and various other attractions, the zoo has first-rate facilities and allows visitors to get close to the animals.

 Some prominent points of interest at the Philadelphia Zoo are the Amphibian and Reptile House, Primate Reserve, Bird House, African Plains, Carnivore Kingdom, and the beautiful Children's Zoo.
 Bring your trip to the Philadelphia Zoo, complete with the Zoo balloon ride to a high 120 meters / 400 feet, and enjoy the excellent views of the zoo and the entire Fairmount Park.